asdub/improved-telegram/README.md

 - I want to view the status of my order.
 - I want to view or download my order artwork.
 - I want to update my delivery address.
-- I want to be easily able to login, log out and manage my account (password reset etc.)
-- I would like the ability to also delete my own recipes.

 #### Site Owner/ Admin Stories